tigera-solutions/cc-eks-container-security-workshop/modules/module-2-create-eks.md

-# Create an EKS cluster and Connect it to Calico Cloud
+# Module 2 - Create an EKS cluster and Connect it to Calico Cloud

 Calico can be used as a CNI, or you can decide to use AWS VPC networking and have Calico only as plugin for the security policies.